Sinusitis

 Steroid nasal sprays can relieve the symptoms of both acute and chronic sinusitis.
 Decongestant (anti-swelling) nasal sprays only help over the short term, if at all.
 They shouldn't be used for longer than a few days.
 A nasal rinse or inhalation also helps in some people.
 It only rarely makes sense to use .

-In chronic sinusitis, treatment with biologics may be considered.
-Dupilumab is the only biologic that has been approved for the treatment of sinusitis in Germany.
-It can reduce the in the membranes lining the nose and sinuses, and is injected under the skin.
+In chronic sinusitis with nasal , treatment with medications known as biologics may be considered.
+So far, the biologics called dupilumab, omalizumab and mepolizumab have been approved for the treatment of sinusitis in Germany.
+Dupilumab can reduce the in the membranes lining the nose.
+Research on omalizumab and mepolizumab suggests that they can help, too.

-Some people who have chronic sinusitis choose to have surgery to widen narrow passageways in their sinuses.
+Some people who have chronic sinusitis choose to have surgery to widen narrow passageways in their sinuses and also to remove nasal .
 This is an option if other treatments haven’t helped enough.

 Further information

-Chong LY, Head K, Hopkins C, Philpott C, Schilder AG, Burton MJ.
-Intranasal steroids versus placebo or no intervention for chronic rhinosinusitis.
+Chong LY, Head K, Hopkins C et al. Intranasal steroids versus placebo or no intervention for chronic rhinosinusitis.
 Cochrane Database Syst Rev 2016; (4): CD011996.

-Lemiengre MB, van Driel ML, Merenstein D, Liira H, Makela M, De Sutter AI.
-Antibiotics for acute rhinosinusitis in adults.
+Lemiengre MB, van Driel ML, Merenstein D et al. Antibiotics for acute rhinosinusitis in adults.
 Cochrane Database Syst Rev 2018; (9): CD006089.

-Liu L, Pan M, Li Y, Tan G, Yang Y. Efficacy of nasal irrigation with hypertonic saline on chronic rhinosinusitis: systematic review and meta-analysis.
+Liu L, Pan M, Li Y et al. Efficacy of nasal irrigation with hypertonic saline on chronic rhinosinusitis: systematic review and meta-analysis.
 Braz J Otorhinolaryngol 2020; 86(5): 639-646.

 Rimmer J, Fokkens W, Chong LY, Hopkins C. Surgical versus medical interventions for chronic rhinosinusitis with nasal polyps.
 Cochrane Database Syst Rev 2014; (12): CD006991.